Tuesday, September 25, 2018

 Four Sisters – Bukit Bintang, KL

-On each return to KL the place is visited even if only for a single cup of tea.
+On each return to KL the place is visited even if only for a cup of tea.
 Bukit Bintang is not exactly first choice locale for this traveller; on this visit the trip out was left to the last week.
 After lunch the boss at Kader had pointed out the direction and a couple of enquiries en route made it a walk in the park more or less, overcast afternoon helping.

 Pleasing to report, the building was still standing and all bar the youngest sister were in attendance; on this occasion even Chief Helper was found in place.
 At the last visit two and a half years ago Helper had been absent; on that visit too Youngster’s absence had been explained by duties with grandchildren.
 For the latter we’ll assume it was the same again today—the author was not game to ask for fear of other news.

-Here is the initial discovery of the Mee place almost five years ago (lightest revision):
+Here is the initial discovery of the Mee place almost five years ago (lightest revision).

 Four Sisters – Bukit Bintang, KL